 -

-This is the twelth (and final) lecture from the Winter 2017 offering of LIS 598 Information Policy.
-This lecture covers Broadcasting Policy.
+This is the second lecture from the Winter 2017 offering of LIS 598 Information Policy.
+This lecture covers Information Society Theory and Discourse.
 The lecture is available as a PowerPoint with audio or video (.wmv) file.
-All of the underlying files including the audio is available in the .zip file....
+All of the underlying files including the text of the audio is...